openshift-labs/cloud-native-katacoda/scenarios/manage-config/03-inventory-config-create.md

 configuration is however using a [YAML file](https://reference.wildfly-swarm.io/configuration.html#_using_yaml) which you have already packaged within the Inventory Maven project.

-The YAML file can be packaged within the application JAR file and be overladed [using command-line or system properties](https://wildfly-swarm.gitbooks.io/wildfly-swarm-users-guide/configuration/project_stages.html#_command_line_switches_system_properties) which you will do in this scenario.
+The YAML file can be packaged within the application JAR file and be overloaded [using command-line or system properties](https://wildfly-swarm.gitbooks.io/wildfly-swarm-users-guide/configuration/project_stages.html#_command_line_switches_system_properties) which you will do in this scenario.

 Check out `project-stages.yml` in Inventory Maven project which contains the default configuration: